meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 individual entries.
 This split allows cloud foundation teams to process chargeback for different kinds of usage like cloud provider cost vs. internal overhead fees.

-Customer Admins also have access to an overview of the chargeback statements of all their projects in the customer control plane via  **Financials** > **Chargeback Statements**.
+Customer Admins also have access to an overview of the chargeback statements of all their projects in the workspace control plane via  **Financials** > **Chargeback Statements**.
-Also Partner accounts can access the chargeback statements for all their assigned meshCustomers in the Administration Area via **Projects** > **Chargeback Statements**.
+Also Partner accounts can access the chargeback statements for all their assigned meshWorkspaces in the Administration Area via **Projects** > **Chargeback Statements**.

 #### Exporting Chargeback Statements